zweck/sana1/sana.md

 "If you’re Soum.
 Who’s body turned up in the morgue last week?"

 "That was the old me.
-This is the new, or should I say current me".
+This is the new, or should I say, current me".

 This was too much for Sana to process.
 Was this man in-front of her suggesting that he in fact _is_ Soum, as was the body shot outside the wall.
 How can that be?!